SmartGuppy/blog.smartguppy.com/_posts/2020-06-14-four-riveting-slogans-of-BLMM.md

 ![I stand with you]({{site.baseurl}}/images/clay-banks-OZKZxM3tbaA-unsplash.jpg)

-### Photo by Clay Banks on Unsplash
+##### Photo by Clay Banks on Unsplash

-This slogan helped non-black supporters of the BLMM to recognize they have essential roles in the movement too.
+This slogan helped non-black supporters of #BLM to recognize they have essential roles in the movement too.
 It reminded people to be aware of their privilege (of being a majority race, of being well-off, of being in positions of influence and power) and to use that privilege to support oppressed Black people, not bring them down.

 ## **3. Say Her Name.**